Ding Hao won the LG Cup final, and the first post-2000 world champion of Chinese Go was born_Hangzhou Net-breakinglatest.news-Breaking Latest News

 Ding Hao won the LG Cup final, the first post-2000 world champion of Chinese Go was born

-On February 1, the 27th LG Cup World Go King Tournament Sanfanqi finals ended in the second round of the Chinese Chess Academy.
-Chinese post-00s player Ding Hao defeated Yang Dingxin with a black half eye and won the championship with a big score of 2-0. .
+People’s Daily Client News On February 1st, the 27th LG Cup World Go King Tournament Sanfanqi finals ended in the second round of the Chinese Chess Academy.
+Chinese post-00s player Ding Hao defeated Yang Dingxin with a black half-eye and won 2-0.
+A big score to win the championship.
 Ding Hao became the 23rd world champion of Chinese Go and the first world champion born after 2000.

 Yang Dingxin, born in 1998, has entered the finals of the World Series three times before, and won the 23rd LG Cup in 2019.
 The 23-year-old Ding Hao is the first time to hit the world championship.